michaelxwang/michaelxwang.github.io/cat/tax/_posts/2025-04-26-qualified-mortgage-interest.md

 ### Average loan balance defined

-As we previously mentioned, the average mortgage balance is not mathematically defined leading to confusion in the accouting community.
+As we calcuale the qualified mortgage interest period by period, the yearly average mortgage balance is not needed and not mathematically defined.

-The IRS uses the avergage mortgage balance and the total interest for the year to calculate the yearly qualified interest using Equation (3).
+The IRS uses the yearly avergage mortgage balance and the yearly interest to calculate the yearly qualified interest using Equation (3).
-However, since the yearly qualified interest is mathematically defined, and can be calculated independently, we can reverse the logic and define the avergage mortgage balance such as equation (3) will give the correct yearly qualified interest using the yearly total interest.
+However, since the yearly qualified interest is already calculated, we can reverse the logic and define the yearly avergage mortgage balance such as equation (3) will give the correct result.
 In other words, we reverse the formula and define the Average Principal for the year as:

 $$